 Liebherr pushes technical progress by using simulation

-The wide range of products offered by Liebherr's eleven business units represents decades of experience and a high level of expertise.
-For simulations, the company relies on Ansys and CADFEM.
+The wide range of products offered by Liebherr's 13 business units represents decades of experience and a high level of expertise.
+For simulations, the company relies in all product areas on Ansys and CADFEM.

 Liebherr is not only one of the world's largest manufacturers of construction machinery, but is also successful in many other industries.
 The exchange between the business sections promotes innovative ideas and cross-sector developments.
-In this way, the more than 46,000 employees create technological progress, also by using simulation solutions from Ansys and CADFEM.More about Liebherr
+In this way, the nearly 50,000 employees create technological progress, also by using simulation solutions from Ansys and CADFEM.More about Liebherr

 SEW simulates drive components and systems